Learn more about CrossFit

 What else is new.

-And, although there’s a lot of bad information out there and a lot of silly gimmicks, the truth is that most fitness programs probably do actually work (almost anything is an upgrade from a typical American lifestyle)…provided people follow them.
+And, although there’s a lot of bad information out there and a lot of silly gimmicks, the truth is that most fitness programs do work…provided people follow them consistently.

 What’s missing for most folks isn’t the perfect workout plan, or a dialed in macronutrient ratio.

 It’s steady, consistent effort.
 It’s, to paraphrase Dan John, showing up, not quitting, and asking questions.